 Letters of Recommendation for Applications

 Most undergraduate and graduate school applications require two or three letters of recommendation.
-Depending on whether you are applying to an academic program or professional degree—for instance, business or law school—these letters should come from former or current professors, employers, or supervisors who are familiar with your work and performance.
+Depending on whether you are applying to an academic program or professional degree, these MBA or law recommendation letters should come from former or current professors, employers, or supervisors who are familiar with your work and performance.

 For academic applications, letters from teachers or professors are generally preferable to letters from employers.
 Admissions officers are looking to supplement their knowledge of your academic performance and aptitude—gleaned from your transcript and standardized scores—with concrete evidence that you are a dedicated and enthusiastic learner.
 Remember: most schools nowadays recognize the value of a dynamic, diverse student body and are thus eager to fill their spots with candidates who have been actively engaged in both academic and extracurricular activities.
 These letters should reflect not only your participation and performance in the classroom, but also your initiative (for instance, through research projects undertaken with the professor, through leadership in group activities, and through active contribution to classroom discussions).